Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 30 April 2026 23.42.15 UTC
+- WIB: Jumat, 1 Mei 2026 01.20.40 UTC
-- WITA: Jumat, 1 Mei 2026 00.42.15 UTC
+- WITA: Jumat, 1 Mei 2026 02.20.40 UTC
-- WIT: Jumat, 1 Mei 2026 01.42.15 UTC
+- WIT: Jumat, 1 Mei 2026 03.20.40 UTC

 Kutipan Inspiratif:
-"A poor man says work is life.
-A rich man says money is life.
-A lover says love is life but.
-I say my idiot friends are my life."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: friendship
+Kategori: motivational